Premises liability is legal concept that holds property owners responsible for accidents on their property due to unsafe conditions.

-Premises liability accidents cause as many as thirty million emergency room visits per year, according to the CDC.
-Business owners such as owners of grocery stores or office buildings can be subject to these types of premises liability action.
+Premises liability accidents cause as many as 30 million emergency room visits per year, according to the CDC.
+Business owners such as owners of grocery stores or office buildings can be subject to these types of premises liability actions.
 Among the most common property liability claims that a New Orleans premises liability lawyer may encounter include:

 - Swimming Pool Accidents

 - Water Leaks or Flooding leading to Inundation